 On the other hand, antidepressants called monoamine oxidase inhibitors (MAOIs) may reduce blood levels of vitamin B6.
 Examples of MAOIs include phenelzine (Nardil) and tranylcypromine (Parnate).

-Amiodarone (Cordarone) -- This drug, used to treat an irregular heartbeat, makes your skin more sensitive to sunlight.
-Taking vitamin B6 along with this drug may increase your risk of sunburn, blistering, or a rash.
+Amiodarone (Cordarone): This drug, used to treat an irregular heartbeat, makes your skin more sensitive to sunlight.
+Taking vitamin B6 along with this medication may increase your risk of sunburn, blistering, or a rash.

-Levodopa (L-dopa) -- Vitamin B6 reduces the effectiveness of levodopa, a medication used to treat Parkinson's disease.
+Levodopa (L-dopa): Vitamin B6 reduces the effectiveness of levodopa, a medication used to treat Parkinson disease.
 However, it does not seem to have the same effect on the combination of levodopa and carbidopa.
 Your doctor may be able to determine a dose of B6 that can safely help reduce side effects of levodopa.
-Taking vitamin B6 along with levodopa should be done only under your doctor’s supervision.
+You should only take vitamin B6 along with levodopa under your doctor's supervision.